I have high hopes. Lets get high.

 All training took place at Draycott Aerodrome, just south of the M4 in Wiltshire.
 It’s an active, privately owned airfield with ample room and airspace for advanced Heli and Fixed-wing manoeuvres.
 The designated flying areas of both these sites are situated alongside a modern and spacious model flying centre.

 All training was carried out in a relaxed and friendly atmosphere and was tailored to suit your specific needs and level of skill.
-All flight training, whether it be fixed wing or helicopter, was done on a one-to-one or dual control basis using a comprehensive and modern fleet of aircraft and equipment.
+The flight training, whether it be fixed wing or helicopter, was done on a one-to-one or dual control basis using a comprehensive and modern fleet of aircraft and equipment.
 All the instructors were not only accomplished pilots but, more importantly, know knew to pass on their skills to others.

 Training was usually spread over a number of sessions.
 Because the training was individually tailored, you could book the amount of time for each session that suits you – an hour or two, a full day or even several days.
 If you wished to stay overnight they could take care of that as well, arranging accommodation at one of the excellent local bed & breakfast establishments.
 If you wished to share an instructor’s time with a group of friends or with other members of your family, taking it in turns to fly, they were very happy to oblige.